Last updated on

 How can I move to Germany without a job?

 You can relocate to Germany without a job no matter which country you are from.
 However, if you are a citizen of a non EU and non EFTA country, you must have some specific reason to move to Germany such as study or vocational training.
 Once you have earned a degree or a vocational qualification in Germany, you greatly increase your chances of finding a job so that you can extend your residence permit in the country.
-Likewise, you can come as a jobseeker under the jobseeker’s visa looking for work in Germany.
+Likewise, you can come as a jobseeker with an Opportunity Card (“Chancenkarte”) looking for work in Germany.
 Moreover, there is an opportunity to come to Germany for the recognition of foreign qualifications.
 In that case you participate in a qualification programme such as company training or preparatory course.
 Having your qualifications recognized in Germany is the first important step towards finding a job in Germany that would eventually allow you to move to Germany.
 And lastly, you can move to Germany after marrying a German national.

 What are the types of residence permits in Germany?